 Ispecimen Launches AI Agent Revolutionizing Biospecimen Matching

-Woburn, MA, March 12, 2026 (GLOBE NEWSWIRE) -- iSpecimen Inc. (the“Company”) (NASDAQ: ISPC), a leading technology marketplace connecting researchers with biospecimen suppliers, today announced the launch of its new AI-powered Inventory Agent, a purpose-built tool designed to help accelerate the process of reviewing incoming biospecimen requests and matching them with available inventory across its global supplier network.
+Woburn, Massachusetts--(Newsfile Corp. - March 12, 2026) - iSpecimen Inc. (NASDAQ: ISPC) (the "Company"), a leading technology marketplace connecting researchers with biospecimen suppliers, today announced the launch of its new AI-powered Inventory Agent, a purpose-built tool designed to help accelerate the process of reviewing incoming biospecimen requests and matching them with available inventory across its global supplier network.

 The internally developed AI agent analyzes incoming request criteria and is designed to identify potential biospecimen matches, enabling the iSpecimen team to respond to research inquiries with greater speed and precision.
 By automating the initial review and matching workflow, the technology may reduce manual workload while preserving rigorous expert oversight, ensuring quality and compliance remain paramount.